John D. Spreckels: Spreckels Mansion

-San Diego free speech fight

-Between 1911 and 1913, a class conflict between the Industrial Workers of the World and city authorities that ended in vigilantism, mass rape and the flattening of the working class neighborhood of Stingaree to make way for the Panama–California Exposition.
-State investigator Harris Weinstock concluded that Spreckels "stands committed to the cause of the vigilantes, right or wrong, making its opinion…not free from bias.”
-The San Francisco Bulletin declared that Spreckels was “the greatest vigilante of them all."

 Transportation and infrastructure

 San Diego Electric Railway

 SDERy double-decker Car No. 1 pauses at the intersection of 5th Street & Market Street in San Diego during its inaugural run on September 21, 1892.

 The San Diego Electric Railway (SDERy) was a San Diego–based, light rail mass transit system founded by Spreckels in 1892.
-Spreckels' strategy involved buying up several failed downtown horse- and cable-drawn trolley routes, consolidating and standardizing the trackage, and electrifying the resulting unified street railway system.
+Spreckels's strategy involved buying up several failed downtown horse- and cable-drawn trolley routes, consolidating and standardizing the trackage, and electrifying the resulting unified street railway system.

 Over the years, the SDERy constructed new lines to connect San Diego's burgeoning downtown with the region's up-and-coming outlying communities, including Mission Beach, Pacific Beach, and Normal Heights (developments where Spreckels owned the bulk of the land).
-Spreckels' underlying philosophy in this regard can best be summed up as follows:
+Spreckels's underlying philosophy in this regard can best be summed up as follows:

 "Before you can hope to get people to live anywhere ... you must first of all show them that they can get there quickly, comfortably, and above all, cheaply.
 Transportation determines the flow of population."

 At its peak, the SDERy's routes would operate throughout greater San Diego over some 165 miles (266 kilometers) of track.
 And though the system had operated continuously for more than half a century, declining ridership (due in large part to the increasing usage of the automobile) ultimately led the company to discontinue all streetcar service in favor of bus routes in 1949.